Nematic fluctuations mediated superconductivity revealed by anisotropic strain in Ba(Fe$_{1-x}$Co$_x$)$_2$As$_2$

 Enhancement of $T_c$ close to a nematic QCP is not universally observed in Fe SC.
 A particular vexing case is FeSe$_{1-x}$S$_x$ where $T_c$ is even suppressed close to the nematic QCP \cite{reiss_suppression_2017,chibani_lattice_2021}.
 This was attributed to the coupling to the lattice which cuts off nematic fluctuations, and can significant quench the expected $T_c$ enhancement found in electron-only models \cite{labat_pairing_2017, chibani_lattice_2021,reiss_quenched_2020}.
 The strength of this coupling is embodied in the nemato-elastic coupling constant $\lambda$ between the structural orthorhombic distortion $\epsilon_{B_{2g}}$ to the nematic order parameter $\phi_{nem}$.
 Recently, elastocalorimetric measurements by Ikeda et al.~\cite{ikeda_elastocaloric_2020} found that $\lambda$ strongly decreases upon approaching the nematic QCP in Co:Ba122, potentially explaining the observed nematic fluctuations enhanced SC in this compound.
 The comparison between the two samples in our study can also address this issue since $\lambda$ appears as a prefactor of the relative variation of nematic susceptibility with strain (Eq.~\ref{eqDeltaChiEpsQuadratique}).
-However, a quantitative comparison of the two suppressions of $\chi_{nem}$ with strain does not support a significant dependence of $\lambda$ with $x$ (see Fig. S6 of the Supplemental Material~\cite{SI}).
-We speculate that, rather than the nemato-elastic constant $\lambda$ itself it is the ratio between the nemato-elastic energy scale and the Fermi energy $E_F$ which evaluates lattice effects on nematic fluctuations induced SC pairing \cite{labat_pairing_2017}: $r_0=\frac{k_B(T_s-T_0)}{E_F}$ where $T_0$ is the nematic Curie-Weiss temperature of the nematic susceptibility $\chi_{nem,0}$ as extracted by elastoresistivity, shear modulus or Raman scattering measurements \cite{yoshizawa_structural_2012,chu_divergent_2012, gallais_charge_2016,bohmer_nematic_2014}.
-A small $r_0$ will imply that the nematic fluctuations affect superconducting pairing, while a large $r_0$ implies the opposite, since in that case the nematic fluctuations are cut-off by the acoustic phonons \cite{labat_pairing_2017}.
-In this framework the relative smallness of the Fermi energy in FeSe compared to Co:Ba122 would suggest a smaller $r_0$ for the latter, and might explain the difference in behavior of $T_c$ upon crossing the nematic QCP \cite{chibani_lattice_2021}.
+However, a quantitative comparison of the two suppressions of $\chi_{nem}$ with strain does not support a significant dependence of $\lambda$ with $x$ (see Fig. S8 of the Supplemental Material~\cite{SI}).
+Given this, the origin of the different behaviors of $T_c$ across the nematic QCP in these two Fe SC materials remains an open question.